gulam101/CSS-Responsive-Website/README.md

 - Description:

 I think the first thing I should do is re-add the footer back.
 I did have a problem with this because it wasn't working as intended.
-I know the fix but I deciced I would save this for another time.
+I know the fix, but I decided I would save this for another time.
 But I was thinking of maybe adding in some social media buttons that would help me style it or use some text and apply animation over it.

 - Improvement ID: Video Overlap